Vibhor2256/Finance-Analytics-using-SQL-and-EXCEL/README.md

 The situation in the project is that there is a computer hardware-producing organization, and we have its finance-related database.
 The database consists of details about the product, customers, cost of products, all the rebate offers, sales information with date of purchase, sold quantity, etc. <br><br>

 The task involves SQL queries to answer ad-hoc requests for which the business needs insights.
 The task also focuses on improving the performance of large queries using different measures.
-Apart from that, it also expects certain insights in the form of proper charts and tables.<br><br>
+Apart from that, it also expects certain insights in the form of charts and tables.<br><br>

 Report-generating actions were taken using SQL for retrieving various details per business requirement.
 The tables were extracted in the form of comma-separated-values(CSV) files and for visualization of these insights, EXCEL charts were used.
 User-defined functions, stored procedures, etc were taken advantage of so that the same SQL queries can be used as a reusable asset for any past/future financial years.<br><br>